 My favorite travel hack when it comes to providing a dark space for my girls is using the SlumberPod.
 Using foil and painter’s tape to cover the windows is also a sure way to darken the room, and you better believe I’ve done that more than once!

-If you have to share a room with your little one and that is not the norm at home, try to create some kind of barrier or partition in the room so that your child can’t see you from his or her bed.
+If you have to share a room with your little one and that is not the norm at home, try to create some kind of barrier or partition in the room so that your child can’t see you from their bed.

-If you find that the SlumberPod would be a great fit for your family, use the code “GRACES10” at checkout and get $20 off!
+[p.s.
+If you find that the SlumberPod would be a great fit for your family, use the code “GRACES$20” at checkout and get $20 off!]

 If your child sleeps in a crib at home, you’ll want to be sure you have a pack ‘n play with you while traveling.
 If you try to put a crib sleeper in a normal bed while traveling, you are likely in for some trouble!
 Save yourself the fears and sleeplessness and bring your travel crib.

-If your child sleeps in a toddler bed or normal bed at home, remind her that the same rules of staying in bed at home apply when staying in a new bed while away, and stick to your boundaries!
+If your child sleeps in a toddler bed or normal bed at home, there are some great travel cots you can use (or of course another bed wherever you’re staying).
+It’s also important to remind your child that the same rules of staying in bed at home apply when staying in a new bed while away, and stick to your boundaries!

-(Worried about your little one being too big for a pack ‘n play yet she still sleeps in a crib at home?
-The 4Moms Pack ‘n Play is a bit more spacious than a standard pack ‘n play and should work well.)
+Worried about your little one being too big for a pack ‘n play yet they still sleeps in a crib at home?
+The 4Moms Pack ‘n Play is a bit more spacious than a standard pack ‘n play and should work well.

 At the end of the day, holiday schedules (even if you don’t travel!) tend to be slightly off routine, and sleep likely won’t be perfect.
 That’s okay!
 Do what you can to keep your child’s sleep routines and environment as consistent as possible, and then get back on track once you’re home or the holidays have ended.